 I suppose I can understand why so many Christians reacted like this.
 Desperate not to be associated with Trump and his supporters (who infamously included most white evangelicals and Catholics in America), we took it upon ourselves to condemn them and point out how little their beliefs synthesised with Scripture.
 The hope was that the rest of the world, whose negative ideas of Christianity were only being fuelled by what Trump was saying, would take notice and say ‘Hey, maybe it’s not like that at all!’

-Of course, anger towards injustice can be a good thing: it shows you have a heart for those being treated unjustly (for more on this, see this post).
+And of course, anger towards injustice can be a good thing: it shows you have a heart for those being treated unjustly (for more on this, see this post).
 But I do think we need to be careful how far we go with all this.

 There are several messages that it sends when we start to act like this towards our leaders and governments.
 It suggests we don’t take Jesus’ command to love our enemies and pray for those who persecute us (Matthew 5:44) entirely seriously, or that we only think it applies when they aren’t hurting anyone.
 It suggests that God’s way doesn’t really change the way we think and act (Romans 12:2), since our reactions don’t look much different from anyone else’s.
 And it suggests that simply showing anger at the unjust actions of our governments and being done with it is a better way of dealing with them than actually getting behind the things they wish to take down.
 Unfocused fury doesn’t generally lead to change; passionate action does.